lcy2723/WebDevJudge/README.md

 ## 🚀 Updates

+* 2026-02-11: We are currently working on refining some ambiguous labels to ensure higher consistency and **scaling up the benchmark to over 1k instances**.
+The updated version is scheduled for release in early March 2026.
 * 2025-11-16: We release the results for WebDevJudge Unit (UI-TARS 1.5) using code in this repository.
 You can find the results and corresponding data link in [webdevjudge_unit/README.md](webdevjudge_unit/README.md).
 * 2025-11-10: We release the full WebDevJudge Unit dataset.
 * 2025-10-21: We release our [paper](https://www.arxiv.org/abs/2510.18560) and data.
 Check it out!